 - Law enforcement agencies including the Police, the Serious Organised Crime Agency

-- Third Party Data processors that work on behalf of Intrinsic, our ARs and their Advisers
+- Third Party Data processors that work on behalf of Quilter Financial Planning, our ARs and their Advisers

 Why do we share information?

 There are a number of reasons why we share information.
 This can be due to:

 - Current legislation and regulations which imply that we must

 - We may have to comply with a Court Order